subdigital/blog/source/_posts/2017-06-21-ultimate-guide-to-json-parsing-with-swift-4.markdown

 Well that’s not right either.
 We have to flow through to the super class implementation of `encode(to:)`.

 You might be tempted to just call super and pass in the encoder.
-This _should_ work, but as of the current snapshot this causes an `EXC_BAD_ACCESS`.
-I think this is a bug and will probably work in future snapshots.
+This _should_ work, but as of the current snapshot this causes an `EXC_BAD_ACCESS`. ~~I think this is a bug and will probably work in future snapshots~~.

+<span style="color: red"><strong>Update:</strong> My <a href="https://bugs.swift.org/browse/SR-5277" target="_blank">bug report</a> for this was quickly addressed and should show up in the next Swift snapshot / Xcode beta</span>.

 If we did the above we’d get a merged set of attributes under the same container.
 However, the Swift team has this to say about re-using the same container for multiple types: